Wisconsin Boys Basketball Prep Poll

-Here is The Associated Press Wisconsin prep basketball poll for the week of January 28, with first-place votes in parentheses, record, total points and last week
+Here is The Associated Press Wisconsin prep basketball poll for the week of February 4, with first-place votes in parentheses, record, total points and last week's ranking, as voted upon by a statewide panel of sports writers and broadcasters:

-Others receiving votes: Sun Prairie 1, Madison Memorial 1, Appleton West 1.
+Others receiving votes: Madison La Follette 4, Muskego 1, Appleton West 1, Sun Prairie 1.

 More from Star Tribune